 The temperature to cook the chipolatas needs to be a medium heat.
 Use a wooden spoon or flat utensil to push them around in the pan as they cook, this will ensure an even coverage on all sides.

-- add the baked beans to the cooked sausages and stir through (shown in photos 9-10)
+- Add the baked beans to the sausages and stir (Photos 9-10)

-- chop parsley and cut the cherry tomatoes in half (shown in photos 11 &12)
+- Chop parsley and cut the cherry tomatoes in half (Photos 11 &12)

 The spinach and cherry tomatoes combined with the sauce and baked beans only need to be cooked till heated through.
 The leaves will wilt slightly and the sauce in the middle of the pan should be warm.

-- chopped cherry tomatoes (shown in photo 14)
+- Then add the chopped cherry tomatoes (Photo 14)

-- simmer in the pan to ensure all ingredients are heated through (shown in photo 15)
+- Simmer in the pan to ensure all ingredients are heated through (Photo 15)

-- sprinkle chopped parsley into the pan then turn the heat off (shown in photo 16)
+- Sprinkle chopped parsley into the pan then turn the heat off (Photo 16)